kartavya-ramnani/dsa/src/subset/README.md

-## Subset, Permutations and Combinations Pattern
+## Subset, Permutations and Combinations Patterns

 1. [Given a set with distinct elements, find all of its distinct subsets.](AFindAllSubsets.java)